kimco2/pandas_data_analysis/README.md

 # Introduction to Pandas

  ### **Overview**
 An early project undertaken to understand how to manipulate and analyse data in Pandas.
-Data from schools and their standardised test data was analysed, with trends in school performance noted.
+School data was analysed, with trends in school performance noted.

 ### **Findings**
 When looking at the overall results for the 15 schools in the local government area: